China Timeline

 Building a Better World in China

-In 1978, Fluor established its Beijing office with a primary focus on Beijing and North China.
-Since that time, Fluor has successfully completed projects across 20 provinces and municipalities for multinational companies and China's state-owned enterprises.
-Today, Fluor's Chinese operations center is in Shanghai and provides a full array of project execution services.
+In 1978, Fluor established our presence in China, setting up an office in Beijing.
+Since that time, we have successfully completed projects across more than 20 provinces and municipalities for multinational companies and China's state-owned enterprises.
+Today, our Chinese operations center is in Shanghai, with additional branch offices in Beijing and Zhuhai, providing a full array of project execution services.

-With more than 45 years in China, some of the industries served by Fluor are chemicals, petrochemicals, refineries, polysilicon, upstream and downstream operations, mining, infrastructure and life sciences.
+With more than 45 years in China, some of the industries we serve are chemicals, petrochemicals, refineries, polysilicon, upstream and downstream operations, mining & metals, manufacturing and life sciences.

 1910s